mpursley/interactive-tutorials/tutorials/learnpython.org/en/Basic String Operations.md

     print(astring[3:7])
     print(astring[3:7:1])

-Note that both of them produce same output
+Note that both of them produce the same output

 There is no function like strrev in C to reverse a string.
 But with the above mentioned type of slice syntax you can easily reverse a string like this